 Determine Purchases to be Made Before Year-End

-Extra employee benefits, like bonuses and extra retirement contributions, are often a second thought for businesses.
-However, at this point, you likely have a good idea of how the company’s year will turn out, and what surplus funds will be available for this type of benefit.
-Consult with your trusted advisors to determine how or whether a year-end bonus could work for your business.
+At this point, you likely have a good idea how the company’s year will turn out and what surplus funds will be available.
+Consult with your trusted advisors to determine how or whether extra year-end bonuses or other benefits for your team members could work for your business.

 Evaluate Results and Prepare Goals